-Criterion 2: Project Research and Market Transformation Plan (30%) Research Approach, Workplan and SOPO
+Criterion 2: Project Research Approach and Workplan (30%)

+Research Approach and Workplan

-- Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals. - The degree of rigor demonstrated in the research plan for testing and demonstrating the effectiveness of the proposed solution; - Degree to which the applicants demonstrate that they have relevant permits sufficient to conduct research or have a credible plan to obtain them in a timeframe that will not cause significant project delays; and - Plan for publication of research results in peer-reviewed literature in an expeditious fashion.
+- Quality of methodology for integrating SMH principles of standardization, modularity, and environmental compatibility into the facility design. - Degree to which the approach and critical path have been clearly described and thoughtfully considered. - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals. - Integration of ORNL technical assistance into task structure.